 Best Full Swing Training Aids: Flexible, Weighted Golf Swing Trainer

 The SKLZ Gold Flex Strength Tempo Trainer is a weighted, flexible golf swing training aid that builds strength and flexibility into a golfer’s full swing while teaching proper golf swing tempo.

 Golfers find that the more they train with this weighted, flexible golf swing trainer from SKLZ, the stronger and more flexible their swing muscles become.
-The exaggerated flex in the shaft helps lengthen their swings by keeping their hands and arms extended increasing their power.
+The exaggerated flex in the shaft helps lengthen their swings by extending their hands and arms, increasing their power.

-The extra flex also encourages a slight lag at the top of their back swing, establishing the ideal swing tempo.
-The momentum that the weighted head creates encourages proper weight transfer and a full follow through for form, balance and power.
+The extra flex encourages a slight lag at the top of their backswing, establishing the ideal swing tempo.
+The weighted head’s momentum encourages proper weight transfer and a complete follow-through for form, balance, and power.

 While SKLZ was not the first golf manufacturer to come to market with the concept behind a weighted flex trainer, they were the first to bring it to market at a reasonable price point.

 Best Full Swing Training Aids: Golf Swing Trainer for Speed and Release Point

 Some full-swing training aids strive to work on more than one aspect of a golfer’s swing at a time.
 The Momentus Whoosh Swing Trainer is a very popular, full-swing trainer that improves:

 - The release of lag in a golf swing, and